-Spring in the Southern Highlands of New South Wales is a time of year to enjoy find food and lovely scenery.
+The Southern Highlands of New South Wales is a fabulous place to enjoy find wonderful food and lovely scenery.
 Here are eight amazing foodie experiences to enjoy in the Southern Highlands in Spring and one very special glamping experience.

 A driving force of the local food scene, Brigid introduced Foodie Field Days to The Loch which she now runs seasonally.